facualex/facualex/README.md

 ### Background

-Built and maintained data pipelines in production using Apache NiFi and PowerCenter.
+Built and maintained data pipelines in production using Apache NiFi.
 Experienced with SQL across analytical and transactional workloads.
 Currently building toward AWS-native DE roles — end-to-end pipeline on S3 · Glue · Athena · Airflow in progress.